Wiechciu/text-forge/README.md

 > open-source project, so you can use it **for free**,  **forever**, **for anything**, just share what you think about
 > Text Forge with us!

+> [!Important]
+> Text Forge is currently receiving constant updates, most of which include minor incompatibilities with previous versions.
+Therefore, **it is recommended to delete the application's data folder and its installed content before updating to the new version.**
+>
+> This will continue **until 1.0-alpha1** (the first version compatible with official versioning).

 ## 👀 New to Text Forge?
 Start from [Text Forge Introduction](https://text-forge.github.io/docs/introduction/)

 ## 🗺️ Want to know more?
 Take an [Overview of Text Forge here](https://github.com/text-forge/text-forge/wiki/Overview)